 Decrease Calories Further

-If you’re doing a bodybuilding competition or you’re a woman who isn’t very active and has very little muscle mass, then you could decrease your calories further by 100 to 300 calories to continue losing weight.
+You could decrease your calories further by 100 to 300 calories to continue losing weight.

-It’s essential to continue to self-monitor as you decrease your calories to ensure that you’re not experiencing any drastic symptoms as a result of calories being restricted.
+However, it’s essential to continue to self-monitor as you decrease your calories to ensure that you’re not experiencing any drastic symptoms as a result of calories being restricted.

 If you lose your period, feel extremely fatigued, and are starting to become irritable then it’s better to reverse diet rather than continue to cut calories.

 I would also recommend consulting a nutrition coach before cutting calories further, because like I said, 1600 calories is already a pretty low intake for most people.

 Start Reverse Dieting

 The most likely situation if you’re not losing weight on 1600 calories is that you should do a reverse diet.

 I’ve written extensively on who should start a reverse diet (click to read my guide).